 Smartlock has an injector cut, based inside the ECU.
 If your engine turns over but does not fire, the problem could be the Smartlock fuel cut in the ECU.

-If the Smartlock light is flashing on your cluster, or you have done an engine conversion and can not get the vehicle to kick, you use a noid light on an injector plug to see whether the injectors are firing while cranking the engine.
+If the Smartlock light is flashing on your cluster, or you have done an engine conversion and can not get the vehicle to start, you use a noid light on an injector plug to see whether the injectors are firing while cranking the engine.
 If the injectors are not firing, this is most likely due to the Smartlock fuel cut.
 A J3 Chip can bypass Smartlock and will not affect the central locking.

 Other Smartlock Issues